spiwokv/md4structbioinf/README.md

 This structure must be converted from PDB to Gromacs formate.
 At the same time topology is generated and hydrogens are added.
 This can be done by command:
 ```
-gmx pdb2gmx -f 1L2Ym1.pdb -o protein -p protein
+gmx pdb2gmx -f 1L2Ym1.pdb -o protein -p protein -ignh
 ```
 You will be asked for force field and water model.
 Chose Amber99SB-ILDN and TIP3P.
 Inspect files `protein.gro` and `protein.top`.

 3. Generate the simulation box and center the protein in it.
 This can be done by command:
 ```
-gmx editconf -f protein -o box -c -box 3 3 3
+gmx editconf -f protein -o box -c -box 5 5 5
 ```
-This will generate a file `box.gro` with coordinates from `protein.gro` moved so that the box size is 3x3x3 nm and the molecule is centered in the box.
+This will generate a file `box.gro` with coordinates from `protein.gro` moved so that the box size is 5x5x5 nm and the molecule is centered in the box.

 4. Fill the box with water by typing: